 In 2009 and 2010, Max spent 16 months earning his high school diploma, getting his driver's license, adapting to a foreign country—and learning baseball from the Twins.

 They had Max at #11 in the spring of 2014, and at #12 a year later in 2015.
-But Kepler worked his way all the way up to 3rd-best Twins prospect in the offseason before 2016 spring training.
+But Kepler worked his way all the way up to third-best Twins prospect in the offseason before 2016 spring training.

-- Max is fluent in three languages.
-He has the makeup to bring him success.
+Max is fluent in three languages.

 In 2012, Max led the Appalachian League in slugging (.539) and total bases (125) while ranking second in extra-base hits (31) and RBIs (49).

 In 2015, Kepler led the Southern League in on-base percentage (.416) and slugging (.531) and ranked second in the batting race (.322) and with 54 extra-base hits.
 One scout said Kepler was the most big league-ready prospect in the league.
 He was the MVP of the SL in 2015.

 - Max's parents and sister come to the U.S. each summer to see him play, and he gets back to Germany for a month at Christmas.